ddverce/weSport/README.md

 pip install <name of the library>
 ```

-And repeat until all the librarie are installed
+And repeat until all the libraries are installed

 Example
 ```